ariane-emory/traveller-map-mcp/QWEN.md

 Our goal is to create an MCP server for the Traveller Map (https://travellermap.com) in TypeScript that can be used to access its API.

+Do not make redundant tools, if two tools do the same thing we don't need both.

 ### TravellerMap API reference:

 Documentation for the TravellerMap API can be found at https://travellermap.com/doc/api.
 You can use your WebFetch tool to access it.